-TABL E 1.
-GUILD OFFIC E BEARERS, PROCESS OF ELECTION ON & ROLE Item Position Process of Election Role 3 Guild General Elected in the General Guild The role of the General Secretary is to - (e) present an annual report to the Guild Council meeting held in November on the activities undertaken by the Chair of the Guild Council and Governance Committee during their term in office.
-Subsi diary Council Pre sidents 5 Education Council President Public Affairs Council Elected in the General Guild Elections in accordance with the Guild Election Regulations The role of the President of a Subsidiary Council is to - (a) attend and preside at all meetings of the relevant Subsidiary Council; (b) be an ex-officio member of all committees of that Subsidiary Council; (c) regularly report to Guild Council on the activities, role and responsibilities undertaken by the Subsidiary Council; and 7 President Societies Council President (d) present an annual report to the November Guild Council meeting on the activities, role and responsibilities undertaken by the Subsidiary Council during the year.
-Ordin ary Guild Council lors 8 Ordinary Guild Councillors Elected in the General Guild Elections in accordance with the Guild Election Regulations The role of Ordinary Guild Councillors is to participate in meetings of Guild Council, and contribute to committees, and manage projects to further the objects of the Guild. tment Officers 9 Department Officers Elected either in the General Student Guild Elections or at an annual general meeting of the The role of each Department Officer is to - (a) regularly report to Guild Council on the activities undertaken by the Department Officer and the Guild Department; and
+TABLE 1 GUILD OFFIC F BEARERS PROCESS OF FLECTION ON & ROLF Item Position Process of Election Role Elected by and from Guild Council at the first meeting for the Guild Year (e) present an annual report to the Guild Council meeting held in November on the activities undertaken by the Chair of the Guild Council and Governance Subsid diary Council Pre sidents Committee during their term in office.
+5 Education Council President Public Affairs Elected in the General Guild Elections in accordance with the Guild Election Regulations The role of the President of a Subsidiary Council is to - (a) attend and preside at all meetings of the relevant Subsidiary Council; (b) be an ex-officio member of all committees of that Subsidiary Council; (c) regularly report to Guild Council on the activities, role and 7 Council President Societies responsibilities undertaken by the Subsidiary Council; and (d) present an annual report to the November Guild Council meeting on the activities, role and responsibilities undertaken by the Subsidiary Council during the year.
+Council President , , , , , , , , , , , , , , , , , , , , ry Guild Council 8 Ordinary Guild Councillors Elected in the General Guild Elections in accordance with the Guild Election Regulations The role of Ordinary Guild Councillors is to participate in meetings of Guild Council, and contribute to committees, and manage projects to further the objects of the Guild.
+Depart ment Officers 9 Department Officers Elected either in the General Student Guild Elections or at an annual general meeting of the The role of each Department Officer is to - (a) regularly report to Guild Council on the activities undertaken by the Department Officer and the Guild Department; and